Your rights as a carer - Young Carers

 Nor should you be spending a lot of your time caring for someone, as this can get in the way of you doing well at school and doing the same kinds of things as other children or young people.

-It's important you decide how much and what type of care you're willing or able to give, or whether you should be a carer at all.
+It's important that you decide how much and what type of care you're willing or able to give, or whether you should be a carer at all.

 Decide whether you're the right person to offer the care needed by the person you look after.